-The incentive/retention bonus agreements provide for maximum aggregate incentive/retention bonus payments to all officers of approximately \$4.7 million assuming the business combination is completed on January 1, 1998.
-The approximate amounts payable to the five most highly compensated executive officers of Enova (excluding any increase or decrease attributable to the deferral of such amounts) are as follows: Mr. Page, \$880,000; Mr. Baum, \$1,032,000; Mr. Felsinger, \$704,000; Mr. Kuzma, \$692,000; and Mr. Guiles, \$316,000.
+The incentive/retention bonus agreements provide for maximum aggregate incentive/retention bonus payments to all officers of approximately \$4.7 million assuming the business combination is completed.
+The approximate amounts payable to the five most highly compensated executive officers of Enova (excluding any increase or decrease attributable to the deferral of such amounts) are as follows: Mr. Page, \$880,000; Mr. Baum, \$1,032,000; Mr. Felsinger, \$704,000; Mr. Kuzma, \$736,400; and Mr. Guiles, \$316,000.

-In addition, the Chief Executive Officer of Enova has been granted the authority to provide incentive/retention bonus agreements to other non-officer employees.
+In addition, the Chief Executive Officer of Enova has been granted the authority to provide incentive/ retention bonus agreements to other non-officer employees.
 The maximum aggregate bonus amounts payable under such agreements are \$5 million.